zhou-yh19/VLA-Adapter/README.md

 ## 📚 Acknowledgment <a name="acknowledgment"></a>

-We thank [OpenVLA-OFT](https://github.com/moojink/openvla-oft) for their open-sourced work!
+We thank [OpenVLA-OFT](https://github.com/moojink/openvla-oft) and [RoboDual](https://github.com/OpenDriveLab/RoboDual) for their open-sourced work!